-Currently, our outdoor patio & open-air taproom is open to the public for table service with limited seating (up to 8 people per table).
+Currently, our outdoor patio & open-air taproom is open to the public for table service.
 Tables are spaced at least six feet apart to encourage social distancing.
 We have plenty of fans running during warmer months and heaters during cooler months.
 We will do our best to keep the patio & taproom pleasant for everyone.

-If you would like to ONLY purchase beer or merchandise to-go you can use our drive-thru pick-up or approach the merchandise tent (left of the entrance door) with a mask on and we will be happy to help you.
+If you would like to ONLY purchase beer or merchandise to-go you can use our drive-thru pick-up or approach the merchandise tent (left of the entrance door) and we will be happy to help you.

 NOTE: We currently do not accept cash transactions.